Last Updated on September 10, 2022 by Dominique de Merteuil

 It’s a great compendium of the key tips needed to recreate some of the most desired looks from as early as the 1920s up to the 1950s with an emphasis on my beloved 1940s and some of my favourite beauty tips from the book, ones that I’ve personally tested and loved are…

-To demonstrate how useful in recreating a vintage look the book really is, I present you with pictures from my latest photo-shoot, inspired by Rita Hayworth and a hint of Joan Crawford, with hair and make-up done by yours truly, following the ‘Vintage Secrets; Hollywood Beauty’ guidelines.
+To demonstrate how useful in recreating a vintage look the book really is, I present you with pictures from my latest photoshoot, inspired by Rita Hayworth and a hint of Joan Crawford, and as always, I did the make-up and hair following the ‘Vintage Secrets; Hollywood Beauty’ guidelines.

 “In the 1940s, lips could be any shade you liked- so long as that shade was red!”
 Laura Slater

 To create perfect curls I always sleep in the hair rollers, which is incredibly uncomfortable but I do get my almost perfect vintage curls.
-I say “almost” because I still haven’t found a really good setting lotion, which would make the whole process much easier.
+I say “almost” because I still haven’t found the perfect setting lotion, which would make the whole process much easier.